shprink/conferences/2016/angularJS-introduction/slides/filters.md

     <aside class="notes">
         <ul>
             <li>Custom Filters benefit from two-way data binding and are executed on each $digest cycle automatically</li>
-            <li>Custom filters for collections are generally the same and single value filters: the collection will be passed to your function and you must return the subset of objects that meet your filtering conditions</li>
-            <li>Additional arguments can be passed into your filter function by colon (:) delimiting the arguments in the expression (e.g., capitlize:onlyStringsStartingWithA => | capitalize:'a'</li>
-            <li>Note that because the generalized 'filter' filter can take a function callback as a predicate, custom filters can be created without using the customer .filter module function</li>
         </ul>
     </aside>
 </section>